jay-chalkstep/cardmock/README.md

-# Aiproval v4.0.0
+# Aiproval v4.1.0

-> Multi-tenant SaaS for brand asset management, collaborative mockup review, and comprehensive contract management with customer onboarding workflows
+> Multi-tenant SaaS for brand asset management, collaborative mockup review, comprehensive contract management, and platform integrations

-A comprehensive platform for design teams, marketing departments, and agencies to search, organize, and collaborate on brand assets with real-time visual annotation, multi-stage approval workflows, project-based review management, and full contract lifecycle management.
+A comprehensive platform for design teams, marketing departments, and agencies to search, organize, and collaborate on brand assets with real-time visual annotation, multi-stage approval workflows, project-based review management, full contract lifecycle management, and seamless integrations with Figma, Gmail, Slack, and cloud storage.

 ---